nus-cs2113-AY2223S2/tp/docs/DeveloperGuide.md

 ---

-**Do note that the expenses depicted in the test cases below may vary depending on the expenses you have added.**
+**Do note that the entries depicted in the test cases below may vary depending on the entries you have added.**

 ---

-### Add expense: /add
+### Add entry: /add

 **Usage:** `/add -d <description> -c <category> -p <price>`